rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 ### Tekton Pipeline

 > Tekton (OpenShift Pipelines) is the new kid on the block in the CI/CD space.
 It's grown rapidly in poplularity as it's Kubenetes Native way of running CI/CD.

 There are many similarities between what Jenkins does and what Tekton does.
 For example, both can be used to store pipeline definitions as code in a Git repository.
-Tekton is deployed as an operator in our cluster and allows users to define in YAML Pipeline and Task definitions.
-[Tekton Hub](https://hub.tekton.dev/) is a repository for sharing these YAML resources among the community, giving great reusability to standard workflows.
+Tekton is deployed as an operator in our cluster and allows users to define in YAML Pipeline and Task definitions. <span style="color:blue;">[Tekton Hub](https://hub.tekton.dev/)</span> is a repository for sharing these YAML resources among the community, giving great reusability to standard workflows.

 Tekton is made up of number of YAML files each with a different purpose such as `Task` and `Pipeline`.
 These are then wrapped together in another YAML file (`PipelineRun`) which represents an instance of a `Pipeline` and a Workspace to create an instance of a pipeline.